bryanfks-dev/Courtly-Service/README.md

 ngrok http <port-to-listen>
 ```

-6. Copy the generated ngrok link, then paste the link into the **Payment Notification URL** in the midtrans website (in dashboard/integration/configurations) with this format:
+6. Copy the generated ngrok link, then paste the link into the **Payment Notification URL** in the [midtrans website](https://dashboard.sandbox.midtrans.com/integrations/configurations) with the given format:

 ```txt
 <ngrok-url>/midtrans/payment-callback